Overview

 Etsy Pattern pros and cons

-Let’s dive into it and learn what are the pros of using Pattern by Etsy:
+Let’s dive in and learn what are the pros of using Pattern by Etsy:

-- Easy to set up.
-There’s no need to learn new software or attend web design sources or hire pricy web designers to help you out.
-Just chose the already coded template provided by Patten, customize it, and have your own site ready to use.
+1. Easy to set up.
+There’s no need to learn new software or attend web design courses or hire pricey Web designers.
+Just choose an already coded template provided by Pattern, customize it, and have your own site ready to use.

-- Become more independent with your custom domain.
-Pattern provides you with a personalized, separate website for your business.
+3. Become more independent with your custom domain.
+Pattern provides you with a personalized, separate website for your business, to which you can connect you custom domain name.

-- Sell all you want.
-With Pattern, you don’t need to be compliant with Etsys’ handmade policies anymore.
+4. Sell everything you want.
+With Pattern, you don’t need to be compliant with Etsy’s handmade policies anymore.
 You can sell anything you want.

 Get access to several marketing tools to help your business flourish:

-Also, on the business management side, Pattern will provide you with tools and tips for improving your performance:
+Also, on the business management side, Pattern provides you with tools and tips for improving your performance:

 Despite the several pros, Etsy Pattern has – of course – cons to be aware of:

-- Even though your store and inventory are connected to Etsy, your website will not appear in Etsy’s search results.
-Meaning that the Etsy built-in traffic won’t be driven on your Etsy Pattern website.
+2. Even though your Pattern-based store and inventory are connected to Etsy, your website will not appear in Etsy’s search results.
+Meaning that the Etsy built-in traffic won’t be driven to your Etsy Pattern website.

 Is Pattern by Etsy worth it?

-When sellers look for an easy way to start creating their first online website, Pattern comes to play.
-It allows Etsy sellers to turn their shop into an online store in a very easy and intuitive way.
-But how much cost it?
-And is it worth it compared to an e-commerce platform such as Shopify?
+When sellers look for an easy way to start creating their first online website, Pattern comes into play.
+It allows Etsy sellers to turn their Etsy shop into an independent online store in an intuitive way.
+But how much does it cost?
+And is it worth it compared to a dedicated e-commerce platform such as Shopify?

-A Pattern website is free for 30 days, then you will be charged $15.00 USD per month.
-You can cancel your subscription anytime.
+As of July 2023, a Pattern website is free for 30 days, then you will be charged US $15.00 per month, converted in your currency inside your Etsy monthly bill, if your Etsy account is set in another currency.
+You can cancel your Pattern subscription anytime.

-– Listings are taken directly from the Etsy store, with no need to pay additional listing fees;
+• Pattern listings are taken directly from your Etsy store, with no need to pay additional listing fees.

 Learn how to sell multichannel: get free education, tips, and inspiration.
 Start growing your successful multichannel business.